Some children come bounding into school ready to learn. Others are less eager and do just enough to get by.

 According to the Department of Education, the UK has one of the largest average primary school class sizes of the OECD countries.

-Between 2011 and 2018, every region outside of London saw a growth in the number of infant class sizes over 30.
+Between 2011 and 2018, every region outside of London saw a growth in the number of state school infant class sizes over 30.

-The number of children in Years One and Two taught by a single teacher in 'what has become known as ‘super-size’ classes (over 30) has increased by 91% nationwide.
+The number of children in Years 1 and 2 taught by a single teacher in ‘super-size’ classes (over 30) increased by 91% nationwide.

 In small classes, teachers can be nuanced beyond average ability

-They can be more nuanced.
-They can fine-tune their teaching to unlock the children’s motivations to succeed.
-The best teachers, after all, are the ones who believe in the success of every student they encounter.
+They can be more nuanced to fine-tune teaching to unlock children’s motivations to succeed.
+The best teachers are the ones who believe in the success of every student they encounter.

 Because all children deserve to be stretched.
-Carefully – they're not pizza dough!
-So they can achieve their full potential for life ahead – whether their strengths are academic, music, sports, drama or art.
+Carefully – they're not pizza dough.
+So they can achieve their full potential – whether their strengths are academic, music, sports, drama or art.

 Small classes promote better social and communication skills